Damages Desktops

 Following the Butler to his rooms below stairs, they took out the long piece of parchment that contained the last Will and Testament of their late client, and consulted again the lines which spelled out the nature of inheritance.
 Five minutes was all that was needed to confirm their first opinions.

 Their client had no living family member that belonged to the Cavendish direct line.
-That left the sole inheritor to be the Lady Elizabeth, Countess.
+That left the sole inheritor to be the Lady Saffron Walden, Countess.
 Respectfully, they inquired after her whereabouts.
 Robertson answered in all honesty that he did not know.

 The lawyers received this reply in silence, then turned to face each other and mulled over its contents for a while.
 Finding inspiration, one of them turned back to the Butler.